-The EMEA Business worked to build a foundation for higher organizations in each country in EMEA.
-We also stepped up investment in the license business with the Dolce&Gabbana
+The EMEA Business worked to build a foundation for higher profitability by integrating overlapping cosmetics and fragrance organizations in each country in EMEA.
+We also stepped up investment in the license business with the Dolce&Gabbana luxury fashion brand, which we started in October 2016.